gcanti/fp-ts/docs/Map.md

 ## keysSet

-Get a Set of the keys contained in a Map (does not sort keys)
+Get a set of the keys contained in a map (does not sort keys)

 **Signature** (function) [Source](https://github.com/gcanti/fp-ts/blob/master/src/Map.ts#L111-L134)